starkatt/Cocksmithing/cocksmithing.md

 It's ok to measure by addition in a single container.
 Make sure the mixing container is at least three times as large as the actual amount of silicone, since it will foam significantly during vacuum degassing.

 As soon as Part A and Part B come into contact, it's a good idea to start a stopwatch so you know how much of the pot life has elapsed.
-Phones work, but I highly prefer a cheap kitchen timer so I don't have to worry about getting goop on my device.
+Phones work, but I highly prefer a cheap kitchen timer so I don't have to worry about getting gunk on my device.

 Mix the silicone thoroughly, making sure to scrape the bottom and sides of the container.
 Don't worry too much about creating bubbles -- they're inevitable, and will be removed by the vacuum degassing.